hofstadter-io/mvs/README.md

 - MVS has better semantics for vendoring and leads to more stable code
 - Prototype for Cuelang module and vendor management
 - JS and Python can have MVS while still using the remainder of the tool chains.
+- We need a module system for our [hof-lang](https://hof-lang.org) project.

 links about go mods

 [Using go modules](https://blog.golang.org/using-go-modules)

 [Go and Versioning](https://research.swtch.com/vgo)